tgraupmann/ChromaAPISync/bin/Debug/VB/ChromaAnimationAPI.md

 is greater than zero, it will be the length of the returned streaming id.
 Retrieve the stream id after authorizing the shortcode.
 The authorization window will expire in 5 minutes.
-Be sure to save the stream key before the window expires.  platform: is the null terminated string that identifies the source of the stream: { GEFORCE_NOW, LUNA, STADIA, XBOX_GAME_PASS } StreamGetStatus() should return the READY status to use this method.
+Be sure to save the stream key before the window expires.
+StreamGetStatus() should return the READY status to use this method.

 ```vb
 ChromaAnimationAPI.CoreStreamGetId(shortcode As String, ByRef streamId As String, ByRef length As byte)